xhily/exif-gallery-nuxt/README.md

 It's also possible to leverage Cloudflare Pages CI for deploying, learn more about the different options on <https://hub.nuxt.com/docs/getting-started/deploy>

 Learn more about remote storage on <https://hub.nuxt.com/docs/getting-started/remote-storage>

-## Template Starter

-This project is a template starter provided by NuxtHub.
-It's designed to help kickstart your NuxtHub files project.

-Check out the [deployment documentation](https://hub.nuxt.com/docs/getting-started/deploy) for more information.

 ## Contribution